pambrose/prometheus-proxy/README.md

 ### Admin Servlets

-Three admin servlets are available when the `proxy.admin.enabled` or `agent.admin.enabled` properties are enabled:
+These admin servlets are available when the admin servlet is enabled:
 *   /ping
 *   /threaddump
 *   /healthcheck
 *   /version

+The admin servlets can be enabled with the ``ADMIN_ENABLED`` environment var, the ``--admin`` CLI option, or with the `proxy.admin.enabled` and `agent.admin.enabled` properties.

+The debug servlet can be enabled with ``DEBUG_ENABLED`` environment var, ``--debug``CLI option , or with the proxy.admin.debugEnabled` and `agent.admin.debugEnabled` properties.
+The debug servlet requires that the admin servlets are enabled.
+The debug servlet is at: /debug on the admin port.

 Descriptions of the servlets are [here](http://metrics.dropwizard.io/3.2.2/manual/servlets.html).
 The path names can be changed in the configuration file.
-To disable an admin servlet, assign its path to "".
+To disable an admin servlet, assign its property path to "".

 ## Grafana